DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Software for using your DSLR or mirrorless camera as a webcam

-There are several types of software available that’ll allow you to capture the signal from your camera; Some are free, some are only for specific cameras, some are only for PC, and some are only for Mac.
+Several types of software will allow you to capture the signal from your camera; Some are free, some are only for specific cameras, some are only for PCs, and some are only for Macs.

 There are three kinds of software that you should know about:

 - Software that makes your DSLR/mirrorless camera act like a webcam, like SparkoCam, CamTwist, and EOS Webcam Utility

 - Software that lets you broadcast yourself, like OBS.